SanjeyGM/FriskOCR/README.md

 ## 📦 Installer

 Download the latest version of FriskOCR from the [Releases](https://github.com/SanjeyGM/FriskOCR/releases) page.
-No Python or installation required.
+Python will be automatically installed.

 ---